 The students are so enthusiastic about this assignment!
 I am so excited to see these amazing blogs as the year goes on.
 Ask your son or daughter to see their blogs!
 They should have the basic template set up, and the first post should be in progress.
-Their first two posts are due tomorrow, so they should have a decent start!
+Their first two posts are due on Friday, so they should have a decent start!

 You can see the blogs by going to the ELA course materials page in Schoology.
 There is a link to the blogs at the bottom of that page.
 Happy reading!

 Things are off to a great start in ELA!
 The first two weeks, students have been completing getting to know you activities and we've been working on building a community of learners during class.
 Attached is the course overview for ELA.
 Please feel free to contact me with any questions or concerns!

 Welcome to 8 Blue Social Studies!
 In 8th grade, Social Studies is a history course - World History I. In preparation for the change to a new Civics curriculum next year, we will be adding some history at the beginning of the year (Greece) and including more government-themed work than in previous years.

 This curriculum mostly covers Ancient Rome through Exploration, with a focus on the events that directly impacted our government and our daily lives.
 You can click through the syllabus slides I provided to the students here.

 This year, 8th grade Social Studies will not only be implementing HOWLs standards, but new skills-based curriculum standards.
 You can see them in the above slideshow link, along with my contact information if you have any questions.

 I'm looking forward to a great year :)